Temporal Knowledge Bases Group

 The main active research lines started by the group around this problem are the following ones:

-- Knowledge(-based) extraction from large corpora.
+- Knowledge(-based) extraction and semantic annotation.

 - Multidimensional analysis of unconventional data.